raspberrypilearning/party-pinata/en/step_4.md

 --- task ---

-**Test:** Run your project, click on the piñata 10 times to hear the looping party music.
+**Test:** Run your project, click on the piñata ten times to hear the looping party music.

 --- /task ---